Waldoboro (CDP), Maine

 Waldoboro is a census-designated place (CDP) comprising the central village in the town of Waldoboro in Lincoln County, Maine, United States.
-The population was 1,233 at the 2010 census, out of 5,075 people in the entire town of Waldoboro.
+The population was 1,300 at the 2020 census, out of 5,075 people in the entire town of Waldoboro.

 Geography

 The CDP is located in the south-central part of the town of Waldoboro at 44°5′47″N 69°22′41″W (44.096562, −69.378102), in eastern Lincoln County.
 The CDP includes all of the primary village of Waldoboro, on both sides of the Medomak River, as well as part of the village of West Waldoboro.
 The CDP extends southwest down the Medomak as far as Meetinghouse Cove, from which point the western boundary of the CDP follows Dutch Neck Road and Bremen Road (Maine State Route 32) north to the German Cemetery, then leads northwest to the junction of Main Street and U.S. Route 1.
 The western boundary continues east along US 1 to ME 32, angles west to include The Hill Road, then returns to ME 32, following it north to Cross Street at Winslows Mills, the northernmost extent of the CDP.
-The eastern edge of the CDP follows Depot Street southeast from Cross Street, then a powerline east to Maine State Route 220 at Hahn Road.
+The eastern edge of the CDP follows Depot Street southeastward from Cross Street, then a powerline east to Maine State Route 220 at Hahn Road.
 From there, the CDP boundary runs south down Back Brook and Slaigo Brook to Route 220 just north of Sampson Cove on the Medomak River.
 The border then runs northwest along Route 220 to an unnamed driveway that leads west down to the Medomak.

 U.S. Route 1 passes through the northern part of the community, leading east (northbound) 11 mi to Thomaston and southwest 10 mi to Damariscotta.
 Maine State Route 220 passes through the center of Waldoboro, leading north 23 mi to Liberty and south 9 mi to Friendship.
 Maine State Route 32 runs through the western side of the community, leading north 9 mi to Jefferson and southwest 18 mi to New Harbor.

 According to the United States Census Bureau, the Waldoboro CDP has a total area of 15.0 sqkm, of which 14.0 sqkm are land and 1.0 sqkm, or 6.90%, is water.
 The Medomak River runs through the center of the village, where it reaches tidewater and continues south as an arm of Muscongus Bay, part of the Gulf of Maine and the Atlantic Ocean.

 The bedrock geology of the area has been mapped by William C. Sidle in 1991.
 A minute degree of contamination was found due to naturally occurring mercury.